Norfolk Brewery Malt Coast

 The boys took this on board, went to university, then took up careers in the big smoke, Bruin with an advertising agency and Max in financial recruitment.
 Both knew, however, that they wanted to find a way back to the farm.
 A way that included the farm, but was also their own project.

-In retrospect, the path was obvious – a family farm growing top-quality barley for the UK’s (mostly local) brewers, the brothers’ love of the stuff and the heady era of craft brewing.
+In retrospect, the path was obvious – a family farm growing top-quality barley for the UK’s (though many are local Norfolk breweries) brewers, the brothers’ love of the stuff and the heady era of craft brewing.
 In 2005, Teddy had opened a Real Ale shop at the farm, stocking all the beers brewed from the farm’s barley, and this no doubt helped to plant the germ of the idea.

 Late summer 2017, Bruin, Atessa and Max went on an intensive brewing course, real hands-on stuff, in Manchester, one of the UK’s craft brewing hubs.